facebookresearch/shumai/README.md

 make -j$(nproc)
 ```

+## Why build this?

+With Shumai, we hope to make

+- **Creating datasets easier**
+  - JavaScript, with native typed arrays and a JIT compiler, is perfect for twiddling with data before it can be made into big, flat GPU-compatible arrays.
+- **Training small models faster**
+  - FFI bindings in Bun are crazy fast (~3ns), so JS gets out of the way when training small models
+- **Advanced/fine-grained training/inference logic more expressive**
+  - Bun uses the JSC JIT compiler, meaning you can confidently write complex training logic without needing a native C++ implementation
+- **Building applications enoyable**
+  - JavaScript has a ~~large~~ [HUGE](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-programming-scripting-and-markup-languages) ecosystem, which facilitates better application development

 ## Contributing

 If you'd like to make changes to the core bindings or ffi, first [build from source](#installing-from-source).